lume/element/README.md

 - Use `@eventAttribute foo` in place of `foo: attribute.event`
 - Use `@jsonAttribute foo` in place of `foo: attribute.json`

+The `@noSignal` decorator can be paired with attribute decorators to disable reactivity on specific attribute-decorated properties.
+This is not recommended unless you have a very special reason to do so, and refactoring to avoid this is preferred.

 > [!Warning]
-> When using attribute decorators, the `@element` decorator is also required on
+> When using attribute decorators, the `@element` decorator is currently also required on
 > the class, or the attribute decorators won't work.

+Additional decorators from `classy-solid` are also available:

+- Use `@signal` in place of `createSignal()` or for non-attribute properties that need to be reactive.
+- Use `@memo` in place of `createMemo()`
+- Use `@effect` in place of `this.createEffect()`

 Below are more details on each decorator: